a1Yola/personal-account/README.md

-# personal-account
+# personal-account-app
 Web-application of the user's personal account
-Made by Vladislav Chubrikov for practice
+# Made by Vladislav Chubrikov for practice